4.2 Porous Pavement

 - Additional Construction Guidelines for Installation of Porous Asphalt:

 - Install and compact choker course aggregate evenly over surface of stone bed.
-Choker base course must be sufficient to allow for even placement of asphalt, but no thicker than one inch in depth.
+Choker base course must be sufficient to allow for even placement of asphalt, but no less than two inches in depth.